lhw-1/4248-project/README.md

 # 4248-project

+## Natural Language Inference with Explanation-augmented Dataset: An investigation into its merits and shortcomings

 ## Overview

 This project was done as part of CS4248: Natural Language Processing, a course in National University of Singapore (NUS).